The best things to do in Exmouth

 Exmouth is about 13 hours north of Perth on the tip of the North West Cape; and from the incredible Ningaloo reef to the gorges and canyons of the Cape Range National Park, it’s an adventurer’s playground.

-With the help of NW correspondent Alex Pantazis, here’s all the best things to see and do in Exmouth:
+Here is a huge selection of all the best things to see and do in Exmouth:

 SEE & DO